ShipraGupta16/web-scraping-challenge/README.md

 	- Consider how many days elapse on Earth in the time that Mars circles the Sun once.
 	- Visually estimate the result by plotting the daily minimum temperature.

-f) Exported the DataFrame to a CSV file.
+f) Exported the DataFrame to a mars_weather.csv file.